citp/privacy-policy-historical/l/la/laz/lazada.sg.md

 We will only keep your information for as long as we are either required to by law or as is relevant for the purposes for which it was collected.

 You can visit the Platform (as defined in the Terms of Use) and browse without having to provide personal details.
-During your visit to the Platform you remain anonymous and at no time can we identify you unless you have an account on the Platform and log on with your user name and password.
+During your visit to the Platform you remain anonymous and at no time can we identify you unless you have an account on the Platform and log on with your username and password.

 Lazada is committed to complying with the Personal Data Protection Act 2012.

-If you have any comments, suggestions or complaints, you may contact us (and our Data Protection Officer) by e-mail at **customer@lazada.sg .**
+If you have any comments, suggestions or complaints, please contact us (and our Data Protection Officer) through our [Contact Us](https://www.lazada.sg/contact/) page.

 ### Collection of Personal Information